aimailgpt/mailGPT/README.md

 different spam detection platforms.

 rspamd:
 We are starting with a sample  configuration of rspamd's( https://github.com/rspamd/rspamd ) new experimental GPT plugin.
-It could be made to interact with varied systems as its openai api compatible through ollama (https://github.com/ollama/ollama). use gpt.conf in appropriate folder on rspamd installation
+It could be made to interact with varied systems as its openai api compatible through ollama (https://github.com/ollama/ollama). use gpt.conf in appropriate folder on rspamd installation.
 The model can be pulled from ollama using:

 ollama pull akritrimai/Llama-SH-GPT